Tag: family history

 Her quote, ” Be organized, setting up daily routines lightens the load on your memory and frees it up for more important tasks.”

 Food memories were vivid with Grandma Ruth; her precision in cooking made her an excellent cook, especially in baking.
-Saturday nights were dinner at her home.
+Saturday nights was dinner at her home.
 We would have hamburgers or KFC.
 We would watch Hee Haw and Lawrence Welk with my grandparents.
 My grandfather always wore a white tank top.
 He would try to get a rise out of my grandmother.
-As a result of no response from grandma, he would leave (we did not know where he was going, learned later it was the local bar).
+As a result of no response from Grandma, he would leave (we did not know where he was going, learned later it was the local bar).
 While pulling out of the driveway, she would wave not goodbye, but she was shooing the flies away.

 Ruth’s Banana Bread

-1 hour 30 min.
+Cook Time 1 hour

 Ingredients

-• 1 Cup sugar
+• 1 Cup Sugar

-• 2 eggs
+• 2 Eggs

-• 3 or 4 crushed bananas
+• 3 or 4 Crushed bananas

-• 2 Cups flour
+• 2 Cups Flour

-• 1/4 cup nut meat (an old-fashioned term for chopped nuts)
+• 1/4 cup Nut meat an old-fashioned term for chopped nuts

-3. Muffins bake time 25 min, prep time 20 min.
+Muffins bake time 25 min, prep time 20 min.

 Food History